%2F%2Fusers%2F2ecc3f92-bc40-44ec-8430-0b87cff56e5d%2Fratecard%2F97997759_156485549217754_8269750522454474752_n.jpg&w=1200&q=75)

-Haddock: These bad boys are the rockstars of the groundfish world.
-Known for their sweet, flaky white meat, haddock put up a decent fight and make for some killer fish and chips.
-They typically range from 2-5 pounds, but don't be surprised if you snag a lunker pushing 10 pounds or more.
-Spring and fall are prime time for haddock, so get ready to fill the cooler!
+Haddock are the stars of the show in Cape Cod's inshore waters.
+These tasty bottom-dwellers put up a great fight and are a favorite for fish and chips.
+They typically run 2-5 pounds, but don't be surprised if you hook into a bigger one.
+Spring and early summer are prime time for haddock, when they move into shallower waters to feed.

 Vehicle Guest Capacity: 6